konsumer/angular-cardflow/README.md

 ## Usage

-See files in `examples` for uage examples, but here's the basics:
+See files in `examples` for usage examples, but here's the basics:

 1. Include the cardflow.js script provided by this component into your app.
 2. Add angular-cardflow as a module dependency to your app.